 - (1).
-Process

-- (2).
-Plan Requirements

-- (3).
-Written SubmissionRequirements
+Process.
+The purpose of this meeting is to familiarize the applicant with the review procedures and submission requirements, and approval criteria, and to familiarize the Planner with the nature of the project. - a.
+This meeting is optional for Minor Subdivisions, but required for Major Subdivisions. - a.
+Such review shall not cause the plan to be a pending application or proceeding under 1M.R.S.A. §302.
+No decisions relative to the plan may be made at this meeting. - b.
+To request a preapplication conference the applicant shall submit, at a brief narrative describing the project, the location of the project on a US Geologic Survey (USGS) topographic map, and a copy of the Tax Map showing the development parcel.

-- B. Sketch Plan Review
+B. Sketch Plan Review

 - (1).
-Review application form.

-Any person requiring development review must submit an application on forms prescribed by the Planning Board, together with a development plan and such submission contents as may be required in § 16.10.5.2.
-A complete application
+Review application form. - Any person requiring subdivision review must submit an application on forms prescribed by the Planning Board, together with a development plan and such submission contents as may be required in § 16.10.5.2.
+A complete application consists of all the required elements.

-Comment [BWS53]: No wording for preapplication process relative to Site Plan review

-Comment [BWS54]: Not necessary

-Comment [BWS55]: Subdivision only

-Comment [BWS56]: Where does site walk/onsite inspection fit in for Site Plan Review?

-Comment [BWS57]: Development?

-consists of all the required elements.
 No more than one application/plan for a piece of property may be under review before the Planning Board.
-No more than one approved final plan for a piece of property may exist.

-- (2).
-Process; Planning Board review and decision.
+No more than one approved final plan for a piece of property may exist. - (2).
+Planning Board review and decision.
 The Planning Board must, within 30 days of sketch plan submission, act upon the sketch plan as follows: - a.
 The Planning Board must determine whether the sketch plan proposal complies with the standards contained herein and must, where it deems necessary, make specific suggestions in writing to be incorporated by the applicant in subsequent submissions. - b.
-If the concept is approved, inform subdivision applicants in writing of the contour interval which will be required for the plans; and classify the sketch plan into one of two categories defined herein, as a minor subdivision or a major subdivision. - c.
+If the concept is approved, inform subdivision applicants in writing of the contour interval which will be required for the plans; classify the sketch plan into one of two categories defined herein, as a minor subdivision or a major subdivision., and authorize submission of the next application stage.
+The next application stage for a Minor Subdivision is a Final Plan application and the

+- next application stage for a Major Subdivision is a Preliminary Plan application. - c.
 Any plan may be continued for a total period not to exceed 90 calendar days for good and sufficient reason (i.e., for revisions to be made, studies completed, or additional information submitted) and acceptable to both the applicant and the Planning Board.
 Such plan is automatically scheduled for the agenda of the next regular Planning Board meeting after the 90th day and action completed in accordance with the requirements and timing contained in this title, whether the applicant has accomplished the purposes for which continued or not. - d.
-The action to table by the Planning Board must be an action to temporarily suspend action and not to suppress a vote on the plan. - (3).
-Plan Requirements - a.
-The sketch plan must be submitted to the Planning Board at the time of, or prior to, the on-site inspection. - b.
-The sketch plan must show in simple form on a topographic map the proposed site, subdivision, landscape architectural or architectural design concept, including streets, lots, structures and other features, in relation to existing conditions and municipal land use zone(s) regulations. - c.
-The sketch may be a freehand penciled sketch and must include the data listed below. - (4).
-Written Submission Requirements - a.
-General subdivision information must describe or outline the existing conditions of the site, including: - i.
-Covenants. - ii.
-High-intensity Class "A" soil survey and soil interpretation sheets. - iii.
-Available community facilities. - iv.
-Utilities. - b.
-Proposed development, such as: - i.
-Number of residential or business lots and/or dwelling units; - ii.
-Typical lot width and depth; - iii.
-Price range; - iv.
-Business areas; - v.
-Playgrounds, park areas and other public areas; - vi.
-Protective covenants; - vii.
-Utilities; and - viii.
+The action to table by the Planning Board must be an action to temporarily suspend action and not to suppress a vote on the plan.

+- a.
+The sketch plan must show in simple form on a topographic map the proposed site, subdivision, landscape architectural or architectural design concept, including streets, lots, structures and other features, in relation to existing conditions and municipal land use zone(s) regulations. - b.
+The sketch may be a freehand penciled sketch and must include the data listed below.

+- a.
+General subdivision information must describe or outline the existing conditions of the site, including:

+- i.
+Covenants.

+- ii.
+High-intensity Class "A" soil survey and soil interpretation sheets.

+- iii.
+Available community facilities.

+- iv.
+Utilities.

+- b.
+Proposed development, such as:

+- i.
+Number of residential or business lots and/or dwelling units;

+- ii.
+Typical lot width and depth;

+- iii.
+Price range;

+- iv.
+Business areas;

+- v.
+Playgrounds, park areas and other public areas;

+- vi.
+Protective covenants:

+- vii.
+Utilities: and

+- viii.
 Street improvements.

-Comment [BWS58]: Fix spacing after

-- C. Preliminary Plan Review - (1).
-General Process
+C. Preliminary Plan Review